jlrickert/knutjs/docs/16/README.md

-# Configuration management for knut
+# Configuration management for Knut

 The configuration strategy that will be employed is to have 4 separate places to keep configuration.
 This includes: